appvia/kore-example-apps/dotnet-hello-world/exercises/Exercise 4/README.md

 ### Helm

-You can now deploy applciations to Kubernetes using declaritive YAML but there is a lot of repitition such a name, selectors and ports.
+You can now deploy applciations to Kubernetes using declaritive YAML but there is a lot of repitition such as name, selectors and ports.
 With HELM (and other package managers) we can specify a value once and then reference it wherever it should appear in the manifest files.

 Helm should be installed at this point but if it isn't:

 - Helm https://helm.sh/docs/intro/install/

+From the following directory `kore-example-apps/dotnet-hello-world/charts/dotnet-hello-world`

 ```
 helm install dotnet-hello-world charts/dotnet-hello-world -n ${NAMESPACE}